SatyajitChoudhary/FindFriends/README.md

 ### Troubleshooting problems
 1. Make sure your Java path is set up in your machine.
 1. Make sure that you have included json-simple-1.1.1.jar file in your project.
+Follow this [link](https://stackoverflow.com/questions/43813670/how-can-i-solve-org-json-simple-jsonobject-cannot-be-resolved?rq=1).